MetPX/sarracenia/doc/Dev.rst

 3 - Run Working Test Flow Check
-   The wtf_check.sh script reads the log files of all the components started, and compares the number of messages, looking for a correspondence within +- 10%   It takes a few minutes for the configuration to run before there is enough data to do the proper measurements::
+   The flow_check.sh script reads the log files of all the components started, and compares the number of messages, looking for a correspondence within +- 10%   It takes a few minutes for the configuration to run before there is enough data to do the proper measurements::

-   ./wtf_check.sh
+   ./flow_check.sh

    sample output::

-     blacklab% ./wtf_check.sh
+     blacklab% ./flow_check.sh
      initial sample building sample size 3421 need at least 1000 test 1: SUCCESS, shovel1 (3421) reading the same as shovel2 (3421) does
      test 2: SUCCESS, winnow (6841) reading double what sarra (3421) does